For Pet Owners —

 You can basically use the same methods below if the poop is a bit more runny, but just work faster as more of the poop will work it’s way down into the carpet.

-Gather the following doggie doo first aid kit materials:
+1. Gather the following pet poop first-aid kit materials:

 (Hopefully you've prepared for such an emergency in advance!)